Kraken: A Tale of Revenge is a turn-based Role Playing Game with combat fishing mechanics.

 This experience led to better designs like the Steel Beam Sea Bream.
 This enemy is the boss of a sunken construction site, combining man-made items and a symbiotic relationship with small minions to create more interesting mechanics.

 Richard M. Pequod lives as a fisherman and single father with his daughter on a peaceful island.
 One day the Kraken suddenly rampages through the island, destroying everything that Richard knew and killing his daughter(?).
-Decades later Richard is haunted by the guilt of not saving his daughter which takes the form of her ghost.
-He wanders aimlessly as a fisherman until being dragged into a mild conflict that has larger repercussions.
+Decades later Richard’s guilt of not saving his daughter takes the form of her ghost.
+He takes on odd jobs until learning of the Kraken’s whereabouts again.
+During his journey Richard finds out that the Kraken’s natural habitat was destroyed by the company that hires him overfishing the area.
+He must defeat the Kraken, along with the company that caused this disaster in the first place.

 Summary